paulineespiritu8-rgb/CCM101-pkespiritu/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/README.md

 # Laboratory Activity 02 – Build the Cloud Infrastructure Blueprint

 ## Mission Overview
-This activity taught me how cloud infrastructure works.
-I inspected a Linux server, identified key infrastructure parts, compared services from three cloud providers, and designed a simple architecture plan.
+Congratulations!
+My onboarding has been successfully completed, and my Cloud Computing Portfolio has been approved by my supervisor.

+CloudNova Technologies has assigned me to my first official project.
+Before deploying cloud services, I need to understand the infrastructure that supports modern cloud computing.
+My mission is to investigate the components of cloud infrastructure and identify how compute, storage, networking, and identity services work together.

+Using the KillerCoda Playground, Linux tools, official cloud documentation, and my GitHub Cloud Computing Portfolio, I will complete a series of engineering tasks that simulate the planning phase of a cloud deployment.
+I will also document my findings as if I were preparing technical documentation for a client.

 ## Objectives
+At the end of this laboratory activity, I should be able to:

-- Learn the main parts of cloud infrastructure
+- *Explain the major components of cloud infrastructure.
-- Inspect a Linux server system
+- *Investigate the hardware and software resources available in a Linux environment.
-- Tell compute, storage, network, and OS apart
+- *Differentiate compute, storage, networking, and identity resources.
-- Understand how cloud components connect
+- *Interpret the relationship between cloud infrastructure components.
-- Write clean documentation using Markdown
+- *Create professional technical documentation using Markdown.
-- Build and organize my GitHub portfolio
+- *Continue building a structured GitHub Cloud Computing Portfolio.

 ## Cloud Infrastructure Components
 - *Compute:* CPU and RAM — runs programs and handles tasks